zeroluck/docs/sources/admin-guide/user-management/index.md

 _Search_ button with a blank search box.
 ![Manage User Groups](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_users_managegroups.png)

-The Gluu Server Administrator can modify information such as Diplay Name, Group Owner, Visibility type etc. The Server Administrator can also add or delete users within existing groups.
+The Gluu Server Administrator can modify information such as Display Name, Group Owner, Visibility type etc. The Server Administrator can also add or delete users within existing groups.
 The group information is represented as shown below.